 Resources for Implementers

-If you plan to implement RESTXQ, there is already a set of common abstraction libraries written in Java which should significantly reduce the ammount of effort involved and avoid re-inventing more wheels.
+If you plan to implement RESTXQ, there is already a set of common abstraction libraries written in Java which should significantly reduce the amount of effort involved and avoid re-inventing more wheels.
 You need just implement a few interfaces and adapters.
 For more information see the EXQuery GitHub page.

 Annotation Template Grammar